 The right-hand turn for the Hospital is signposted shortly after you pass these landmarks.
 The Hospital is clearly marked from here.
 It is the third turn on your right.
 You will then see the Hospital entrance on your left.

 Click here for information on Car Parks.

 The following buses will drop you at the gates of the Hospital:

 54A, 65, 65B, 27 and 77A

 For details of pick-up points along any of these routes, contact Dublin Bus on (01) 8734 222 or log onto www.dublinbus.ie

 The Hospital is accessible through the red line on the Luas.
 The line starts at Connolly Station, runs through Middle Abbey Street, Heuston Station, and finishes in Tallaght.
 The Hospital is adjacent to the second last stop on this line, aptly named, "Hospital".
-Although the nearest Luas stop for the main hospital is indeed called "Hospital", if any of you are travelling by Luas to the CLD, you would be well advised to disembark at the "Cookstown" stop, walk along the side of the hospital to a large set of gates on your left, and entire the grounds via this entrance.
+Although the nearest Luas stop for the main hospital is indeed called "Hospital", if you are travelling to the CLD then you are well advised to disembark at the "Cookstown" stop.
+Walk along the side of the Hospital to a large set of gates on your left, and entire the grounds via this entrance.
 The building immediately in front of you will be the Trinity Centre and if you follow the road to the left, you will come quite quickly to the CLD.